ycombinator/advanced-search-for-legacy-app/README.md

 ## Next Step

-The next step is [Step 3](../../tree/step-2-fork-writes).
-In this step we will augment our application's API code to send writes (inserts, updates, deletes) to Elasticsearch in addition to sending them to MySQL.
+The next step is [Step 3](../../tree/step-3-backfill).
+In this step we will backfill older data from MySQL into Elasticsearch.